- 1 / 12New York City

-Babbo has been a Greenwich Village must-visit since Mario Batali and Joseph Bastianich opened its doors in 1998, and the constant deluge of hungry customers shows no signs of slowing.
+Babbo has been a Greenwich Village must-visit since the spot opened its doors in 1998, and the constant deluge of hungry customers shows no signs of slowing.
 For the die-hard pasta fanatics, there’s a seven-course pasta tasting menu that has classics like papardelle bolognese on heavy rotation, along with unusual offerings like black tagliatelle with charred corn.

 What do you get when you combine fresh California cuisine with classic Italian technique?
 Flour + Water, that’s what.
 This unpretentious but critically acclaimed restaurant in the Mission district offers an ultra-innovative pasta tasting (think dishes like salt cod and saffron ravioli or rabbit tortellini with baby leeks), as well as an extensive à la carte menu.

-There is nearly always a line out the door at this small neighborhood restaurant, and for good reasons: It’s only open from 11 a.m. to 3 p.m., five days a week, and the pasta is heavenly.
-Executive chef Michael Easton takes his handmade pasta seriously and changes up the menu daily (you can see his frequent updates here).
+There’s almost always a line out the door at this small neighborhood restaurant, and for good reason: It’s only open Monday through Friday from 11 a.m. to 3 p.m.—and the pasta is heavenly, to say the least.
+Executive chef Michael Easton takes his handmade pasta seriously and changes up the menu daily (you can see frequent updates here).

 It’s no surprise that nearly everything on offer at this trattoria-inspired spot is super fresh and super local (check out their extensive list of producers online).
 And while you can’t go wrong with anything on the menu, the pastas are a serious standout.
 Choices rotate with the seasons, but if the cacio e pepe is on offer, make sure you get it.

-Pasta is the star at Monteverde, which, in the past six months, has repeatedly been named one of the best new restaurants in the country.
+Pasta is the star at Monteverde, which was repeatedly named one of the best new restaurants in the country after it opened in November 2015.
 Chef Sara Greuneberg pays homage to Italy with classics like gnocchi sardi, but isn’t afraid to add some whimsy into her food.
 Case in point: A dish called “twin ravioli”, with eggplant, lamb sausage, and yogurt, was inspired by Shakespeare’s The Comedy of Errors.
 Another bonus?
 Monteverde has a menu specifically for gluten-intolerant diners (and yes, it includes pasta!).

-With its first location in New York and a second recently opened in Southeast D.C., Osteria Morini is an undeniable classic.
-The second location does nothing to take away from the freshness of Morini’s product; the pastas are still house made, with tasty options like rigatoni with creamy braised mushrooms, and ricotta gnocchi tossed in a tangy pomodoro sauce.
+With locations in D.C., New York, and New Jersey, Osteria Morini is an undeniable classic.
+The pastas are still house made, with tasty options like rigatoni with creamy braised mushrooms, and ricotta gnocchi tossed in a tangy pomodoro sauce.

 If you’re having a serious carb craving and you happen to find yourself in downtown Los Angeles, Maccheroni Republic is the place to hit.
 The setting is unfussy, the prices beyond reasonable, and the house-made pasta menu is extensive and filled with comforting options.
 Crowd favorites include the gnocchi and ragout, and the agnolotti di osso bucco.